 - Keep your registration card in your wallet instead of your glove compartment.

-- Use paint or an indelible marker to put the vehicle identification number (VIN) under the engine hood and trunk lid and on the battery.
-This number is usually found on the dashboard on the driver's side of the car.
+- Use paint or marker to write the vehicle identification number (VIN) under the engine hood, trunk lid, and on the battery.

 - If you have to leave personal property in your car, leave it in the trunk, so it isn't tempting for someone to take.